maxammann/maplibre-architecture/Contributing.md

+# Guidelines
+See our main guidelines [in the repo](https://github.com/mapbox/mapbox-gl-native/blob/master/CONTRIBUTING.md).

 # Use `clang-format`

 The project includes a `.clang-format` file describing some of the code style we use.
 When contributing new code, please make sure that it (mostly) passes through this filter unchanged.
 Note that there are sometimes cases where the output is not desirable.